alperozisik/k8s-basic-workshop/doc/02-install.md

 ```shell
 sudo kubeadm config images pull
 ```
+> 💡 This `kubeadm` command might require you to specify `--cri-socket` argument.
+Please refer to your installed container engine installation document, which you have completed earler.

 ## 6. Create Image
-> YES!.
+> YES!
 You need to perform the step now!

 1. If you are not familiar with creating images, review the [Creating a Custom Image document](https://docs.oracle.com/en-us/iaas/secure-desktops/create-custom-image.htm)
 2. Create image in same compartment, name it as `k8s-base`.
 While creating the image, machine will be offline, automatically restart afterwards.
 Do not refresh VScode window, until instance status becomes ready. ![](./images/scr-12.png)